jason900227/Deformable_fpn_frcnn_vgg16/README.md

   ```
   python .\train.py
   ```
+  After completing the training process, the trained model weight are saved in the ./save/exp folder.
   ### 4.2 Test
   Run the following command to perform testing:
   ```
   python .\test.py
   ```
-  > Note: You can visualize the testing results by setting `visualize=True` in the configuration file, and the output images will be saved under the `./save_dir/visuals` directory specified in the configuration.
+  You can visualize the testing results by setting `visualize=True` in the configuration file, and the output images will be saved under the `./save_dir/visuals` directory specified in the configuration.

   ## 5. Demo
   Run the following command to launch the demo UI: